UniversalDependencies/docs/_ps/feat/VerbForm.md

 </tr>
 </table>

-Verb form is an inflectional feature of verbs.
+Verb form is an inflectional feature of verbs and verbal nouns.
-There are three values of verb forms: finite, infinitive and participle.
+It classifies the form to several most general types of verb forms.

 ### <a name="Fin">`Fin`</a>: finite verb